Learn about 18 Types Of Blog Topics That Make The Most Money & Drive Traffic.

 - How To Cook Perfect Rice Every Time

 Guides are like how-to posts but on steroids.

-A guide post is an ultimate resource – like my how to start a blog post – is on a specific topic and is somewhat broader than what you’d cover with a how to post.
+A guide post is an ultimate resource – like how to start a blog post – on a specific topic and is somewhat broader than what you’d cover with a how-to post.

 However, these types of posts take a lot of time to put together and aren’t usually best suited for people just starting out-